Meet the Team

 Our team is made up of experienced trainers with a vast range of backgrounds and strengths.
 We have brought this all together to create the courses on offer, incorporating lived and life experience, in an effort to provide meaningful courses to encourage recovery.

-Katy – Project Administrator
+Shelley – Project Administrator

 Nick – Learning Support Worker